National Support School

 We provide facilities for the delivery of training (the Alexander Centre) which is available for external hire.
 We organise an extensive Professional Study Group Programme of approximately 80 meetings a year where excellent practitioners facilitate meetings to share good practice and address areas of need.
 Additionally, we have considerable experience in offering bespoke professional development opportunities.

-Nigel Croft – Principal, Head of Teaching School and NLE who provides leadership support across schools nationwide.
+Nigel Croft – Head of Teaching School (RTSA) and NLE who provides leadership support across schools nationwide.

 Sarah King – RTSA strategic lead R&D. Sarah teaches English and Film, and is subject leader of film and a past head of year.
 Sarah specialises in behaviour management, pastoral leadership and questioning strategies.